Penetration Testing

 Host Specific Vulnerabilities

-We are not limited to listing the Vulnerabilities data based on the port and service but we can also list the vulnerabilities that were detected in a particular host.
-This is one of the most useful representations and it provides a quick look at the services hosted on the targeted host and the possible vulnerabilities on it.
+We are not limited to listing the Vulnerabilities data based on port and service alone.
+Additionally, we can list the vulnerabilities detected on a particular host.
+This becomes one of the most useful representations.
+It provides a quick look at the services hosted on the targeted host and the possible vulnerabilities associated with it.

 vulns -i 192.168.1.12